National Gas Rules

 The Rules are made by the AEMC under the National Gas Law and have the force of law.
-They are amended regularly by the AEMC or, in special and limited circumstances, by the South Australian Minister for Mineral Resources & Energy who is the Minister responsible for the AEMC to the Council of Australian Governments (COAG).
+They are amended regularly by the AEMC or, in special and limited circumstances, by the South Australian Minister for Energy and Mining.

 In making the rules, the AEMC is required by law to apply the National Gas Objective.